saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 009.md

 { #Session009summary}

-- We spend two days traveling to [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt\|Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt]].
+- We spend two days traveling to [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt\|Wildt]].
 It's the first of Rowan. #Event #Location
-- [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt\|Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt]] is a walled-off city with a river flowing through. #Location
+- [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt\|Wildt]] is a walled-off city with a river flowing through. #Location
 - We come across some rough-looking mercenaries near the [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Landmarks/Wildt/Wildt's Gate\|entrance]].
 They ask us for identification. #Event #Location
 - [[Tabletop/Campaigns/And A Thousand Years More/Characters/Party/Damjan\|Damjan]] introduces himself by showing his [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Misc/Red Level Guild Badge\|Red Level Guild Badge]]. #Character #Item #Event
 - [[Tabletop/Campaigns/And A Thousand Years More/Characters/Party/Norrix\|Norrix]] also shows his [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Misc/Red Level Guild Badge\|Red Level Guild Badge]]. #Character #Item #Event